AilvenLiu/AilvenLiu.github.io/_posts/2020-01-05-Basic Usage of IBM Qiskit for Quantum Programming in python(01).md

 *Job Status: job is being validated*
 *Job Status: job is actively running*
 *Job Status: job is queued(13)*
-Wait for a while or a long time, who know.
+Wait for a while or a long time, who know.<br>
 *Job Status: job has successfully run*

 Get results and counts to plot histograms to observe the calculational difference with `plot_histogram()`, which returns object typed in **Figure**.
 Save figure via `Figure.savefig("/path/filename.png")`: